jakesower/spectragraph/docs/schema.md

 # Schema Definition Guide

 Schemas define the structure of your data, including resource types, attributes, and relationships.
 They serve as the foundation for query validation, data normalization, and store operations.
-Data Prism schemas are JSON serializable, enabling powerful integration with backends and other systems.
+SpectraGraph schemas are JSON serializable, enabling powerful integration with backends and other systems.

 ## Table of Contents